 Need help booking High Tea in England?
-Contact Savvy Nana for help in planning your England activities!
+Contact SNTTours for help in planning your England activities!

 Markets have been part of British life for centuries.
 Markets are generally a cornerstone of a community and a place where for centuries people shopped, socialized, and got their news.

 Today you’ll find Market Days in just about every town across England and London of course has it’s fair share of famous markets.

 Borough Market is the city’s arguably the largest and oldest open air market in the city with a market on the site since the 12th. century.
 Here you can wander aisles of wholesale and retail vendors of meats, fruits, veggies, and baked goods.
 And you can grab lunch at many of the food stalls set up around the market.

 London also is home to the Portobello Road market that is known for vendors selling antiques and collectables; Camden Market, Greenwich Market, and the Old Spitalfields Market just to name a few.

 One of my favorite activities in London is catching a show at one of the West End theaters.
 Just like a visit to the Big Apple wouldn’t be complete without going to a Broadway show a trip to London in my opinion requires taking in a show at the West End.

 There are many theaters in the West End, any of them play Broadway shows like Mama Mia, Miserable, Wicked, and others.
 You could definitely catch one of those shows they’re all pretty fantastic, or if you’re looking for a British production check out Agatha Christie’s The Mousetrap playing at the St. Martin Theater.
 It’s a murder mystery written by the queen of the whodunit herself.
 It opened in the West End in 1952 and is still showing today, making it the longest running stage show in the world.